SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Proofs for section 3.2

 \end{proposition} \begin{proof} The first equality is proven in section \ref{sec:proof-saddle-point}.
 The second line follows from sections \ref{sec:proof-theor-bijection} and \ref{sec:proof-equiv-betw}.
 The first section shows that the objectives \(\mathcal{J}(Q, \theta)\) and \(L(\theta, r)\) are the same, by the bijective property of \(\mathcal{T}\).
 The second section proves that the (unique) saddle points of the objectives correspond to the same solutions.

 The third line follows from the telescoping sum given in section \ref{sec:proof-theor-occup}.
 The fourth line follows from the substitution of a general \(\psi(r)\) with a simpler regularizer \(\Ex{s,a \sim \rho_\text{data}}{g(r(s,a))}\), where \(g(r) = r - \phi(r)\) if \(r \in \Omega\), and infinity otherwise.
 This allows us to ground out the divergence minimization directly to concrete divergences such as the KL-divergence, JS-divergence, \(\chi^2\)-divergence, etc. We discuss this more extensively in section \ref{sec:divergences}.
 In the fifth line we expand the telescoping sum in a different way using the result in section \ref{sec:proof-theor-occup}.
-This allows us to incorporate samples from any policy, with the hope that it will decrease variance.
+This allows us to incorporate samples from any policy, in order to decrease variance.

 In the final line we parameterize the policy from the \(Q\)-values, setting \(\log p_Q(a|s) = Q(s,a) - \log \sum_{a' \in \mathcal{A}}\exp Q(s, a')\).
 The fact that \(\sup_Q \inf_\theta \mathcal{J}(p_\theta, Q) = \sup_Q \mathcal{J}(p_Q, Q)\) follows from the fact that there is a unique saddle point for \(\mathcal{J}(p_\theta, Q)\), the fact that \(\mathcal{J}(p_Q, Q)\) is concave in \(Q\), and that the saddle point for \(\mathcal{J}(p_Q, Q)\) has a supremum in \(Q\) where \(\theta = \theta^*\), with \(\log p_\theta^*(a|s) = Q^*(s,a) - \log \sum_{a' \in \mathcal{A}}\exp Q^*(s, a')\) and \(Q^*\) the corresponding supremum in \(Q\).
 This allows elimination of \(\theta\) from the optimization process entirely, and completes the proof. \end{proof}